PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### R esults
-E.Service does not Available for at least of 141 persons and their Support.
+E.Service does not Available for at least of 141 persons and their Support for some time.
 ```

 ```